laith17/Css-Task/README.md

 # What is this task about?

-practicing some css properties such as positions, fonts, text alignments and much more.
+Practicing some css properties such as positions, fonts, text alignments and much more.